Those Were the Days

 We are still trading but nowadays with our transponder timing/results service for motorcyclesport, motorsport, jet sprinting, "Relay for Life", etc.

 You might have some photos & memories we can share?
 More about Tim Gibbes is under the heading "Who is Tim Gibbes" on this site.

 Am trying to put together our former employee names & so far have got to 46, but will need some help to remember a few others with their contact details.

 5th July, 2014 : Just had some sad news : a few days ago Dave Bickers, right of photo, had a serious stroke and he passed away this morning (Sunday UK time).
 Dave a former two time world 250cc MX Champion, stunt man & really good guy, will leave a great mark in MX history from his fearless riding, enjoyment of life & a man with many admirers, we being some of them.
 Dave is on the right of this "Half a Trophy" presentation recently in Italy, a New Zealand memory!
 He visited New Zealand in 1970 to ride our International MX Series as well as train our riders.

 Many World, British & European MX champions gathered just recently in Italy for the ASI MX reunion at Imola, venue of the 500cc MX GP for many years.
-Dave Bickers is on the right.
+Dave Bickers is on the left.